grammyjs/website/site/docs/advanced/deployment.md

 ## Errors

 1. [Install an error handler with `bot.catch` (long polling) or on your web framework (webhooks).](/guide/errors.md)
-2. Use `await` on all promises, and installed **linting** tools that make sure you cannot forget this.
+2. Use `await` on all promises and install **linting**, with rules that enforce this, so that you never forget.

 ## Message Sending